How to be Spanish… What the Times got wrong

 But Spanish people can get on RyanAir and move to any country in Europe for close to nothing.
 They’ve got work visas and mostly free government healthcare all over Europe.

 All the same, I feel like Spanish people only recognize 3 types of foreigner: moreno, chino and guiri.

-I’ve spent a fair amount of time explaining to people that no, just because I speak English doesn’t mean I am English.
+On my end, I’ve spent a fair amount of time explaining to people that no, just because I speak English doesn’t mean I am English.

 My friends from other parts of Europe and Asia have experienced something similar: being called “la china” when they’re from a completely different country, or being accused of “speaking guiri” – because obviously all non-latin European languages are just dialects of the same thing.